somenjeet01/Weather-App/README.md

 4.Get your API key from OpenWeatherMap.

-5.Create a .env file in the root directory and add your API key:
+5.Create a .env file in the root directory and add your API key:-
 --REACT_APP_API_KEY=your_openweathermap_api_key

 6.Start the app:-